tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### columnHide `String`

-Fires when the user hides a column.
+Fired when the user hides a column.The event handler function context (available via the this keyword) will be set to the widget instance.

+For additional information check the [columnHide](/api/web/grid#events-columnHide) event documentation.

 #### Example
     <kendo:grid columnHide="handle_columnHide">